Simon Tam, an MBA graduate, suggests 11 creative options for MBA graduates and what can they do after the MBA.

 2. Contact your alumni network:

-As many other MBA graduates have shared, the alumni network is one of the greatest advantages from obtaining an MBA degree.
+As many other MBA graduates have said, the alumni network is one of the greatest advantages associated with obtaining an MBA degree.
 Investing time and effort to maintain those relationships can pay off by learning about possible career and business opportunities.

 Check some of the schools represented in PrepAdviser and their alumni networks